 Stay engaged with this Forum to find inspiration, helpful resources, and share your successes and challenges with colleagues around the region.

-- Learn about sustainability and current climate action planning and implementation in Minnesota coastal communities:
+- Sustainability and climate action in Minnesota coastal communities:

 - Climate Change Vulnerability Assessment and Adaptation Plan: 1854 Ceded Territory Including the Bois Forte, Fond du Lac, and Grand Portage Reservations